:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 This Frigidaire is by far one of the most versatile fridges on the market: at 3.3 cubic feet (19 x 18 x 33 inches), it holds dozens of beers, while a small freezer allows the unit to quickly chill down beers or store frozen food items.
 Plus, removable glass shelves give you space to store and chill down glasses.

-Better still, a stainless steel door protects the contents, making this an ideal and durable fridge for a garage or an outside space.
+Better still, a stainless steel door protects the contents, making this an ideal and durable fridge for a garage or an outside space that will get a lot of action.
 The small cooler can be adjusted to three temperatures: Max, Med, and Min.
 While it doesn't boast many high-tech features, it’s a low-budget beer fridge that gets the job done.
+It does not, however, come with a light inside, which may not be an issue if your garage is well-lit.
+And it can be tricky to know exactly how cold it gets on the inside, so it's smart to put a thermometer inside to be sure.

 Good to Know: